The two primary types of inflammatory bowel disease (IBD) are

 To make a diagnosis of inflammatory bowel disease, a doctor must first exclude other possible causes of inflammation.
 For example, infection with parasites or bacteria may cause inflammation.
 Therefore, the doctor does several tests.

 Stool samples are analyzed for evidence of a bacterial or parasitic infection (acquired during travel, for example), including a type of bacterial infection (Clostridioides difficile infection Clostridioides (formerly Clostridium) difficile-Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
 The inflammation is caused by toxin produced... read more [formerly Clostridium difficile]) that can result from antibiotic use.

 Tissue samples may be taken from the lining of the digestive tract during endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (an examination of the sigmoid colon using a viewing tube) and examined microscopically for evidence of other causes of inflammation of the colon (colitis) or inflammation of the last part of the small intestine (ileum).
+Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (an examination of the digestive tract using a viewing tube) and examined microscopically for evidence of other causes of inflammation of the colon (colitis) or inflammation of the last part of the small intestine (ileum).
 This removal and examination of tissue is called a biopsy.

 Although there is no cure for IBD, many drugs (see Table: Drugs That Reduce Bowel Inflammation Caused by Crohn Disease Drugs That Reduce Bowel Inflammation Caused by Crohn Disease and table Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis), including aminosalicylates, corticosteroids, immunomodulating drugs, biologic agents, and antibiotics, can help reduce inflammation and relieve the symptoms of IBD.

 People with very severe disease sometimes need surgery.